-When Offered: Spring A continuation of Beginning Piano for Non-Music Majors that develops skills gained the previous semester.
+A continuation of Beginning Piano for Non-Music Majors that develops skills gained the previous semester.
 Work with additional keys, harmonization, and performance of late elementary keyboard literature.

-Repeatable: May be repeated one (1) time for credit Grade Type: Letter Grade Prerequisite(s): MUS 010 or permission of the Dean
+Prerequisite(s): MUS 010 or permission of the Dean

 MUS 022 - Class Piano II